Wanli Emperor: Assessment

 The downfall of the Ming political system can be attributed to its reliance on ideological and moral principles.
 Zhang Juzheng, in his pursuit of effective rule through personal relationships, faced criticism from his opponents who focused on his personal life, deeming it immoral and illegitimate.
 This led to a lack of focus on the practical outcomes of his policies.
 After Zhang's death, the government became divided into factions, with officials in the Censorate and ministries engaging in feuds and purging Zhang's supporters.
-As a result, important reforms were neglected, and the Emperor's indecisiveness only worsened the situation.
-The Emperor was not interested in ruling according to the ideas of his officials, preferring to act according to his own will and disliking being pressured, but he lacked the qualities of an effective despot.
+Important reforms were neglected, and the Emperor's indecisiveness only worsened the situation.
+The Emperor was not interested in following his officials' advice, preferring to act according to his own will and disliking being pressured, but he lacked the qualities of an effective despot.
 His mishandling of the succession question also eliminated the Grand Secretariat as a potential center for government restructuring—as attempted by Gao Gong and Zhang Juzheng—as the government suspected the grand secretaries of supporting the Emperor, depriving them of the ability to mediate between the ruler and the government.

 The Wanli Emperor, like Zhang Juzheng, attempted to increase the military strength of the empire, control the civilian bureaucracy, reduce factionalism, and rely more on military officers rather than civil officials.
 During the first three decades of his reign, he devoted himself greatly to military affairs and did not hesitate to allocate funds for the army, including the 1619 expedition.
 Despite the defeat in 1619, he made efforts to protect the officers, such as Li Rubai, who were targeted by the government.
 During the Wanli era, the Ming armies maintained control over the border with the Mongols, intervened in border disputes in Burma, conducted raids in Mongolia and Manchuria, suppressed a major rebellion in Ningxia, participated in the war in Korea, and deployed 200,000 soldiers to suppress a rebellion in Sichuan and quell minor rebellions.
 After the Battle of Sarhū, the Ming government became embroiled in factional conflicts and began to blame others for their failures.
 Later Chinese Confucian scholars emphasized the defeats at Sarhū and downplayed the previous victories achieved by eunuchs, generals, and the Emperor.